WirelessPresentation/WirelessDisplay/For Hotel/README.md

 * **Install**:  Install on the smart tv of hotel
 * **Use**:
   * Open the BJTV-Hotel APP on the TV
-  * scan the QR code on the TV from your mobile phone
+  * Scan the QR code on the TV from your mobile phone
-  * then you can find the TV device while you are wireless display from your mobile phone
+  * Then you can find the TV device while you are wireless display from your mobile phone